M9 (Johannesburg): Route

 The M9 begins at a T-junction with the M34 (Turf Club Street) in Turffontein.
 From this junction, it heads north as Turffontein Road passing the Turffontein Racecourse on its right.
 After passing Wembley Stadium, the road becomes Eloff Street, passing over a railway track into Village Deep.
 The M9 interchanges with the M2 freeway, passing under it to enter the Johannesburg CBD.
 In Marshalltown, it reaches an intersection with the R29 (Anderson Street; Marshall Street), where it joins the R29 westwards before turning north to become Rissik Street (one-way street).
 As Rissik Street, it proceeds to cross the R24 (Commissioner Street and Albertina Sisulu Road), where it passes the old Johannesburg City Hall.
 Continuing north through the CBD, it crosses over the John Rissik Bridge and the railway lines of the Johannesburg Park Station, the city's main railway station, and into Braamfontein, where it meets the M10 (Wolmarans Street & Smit Street).
 Climbing the ridge, the road splits left, becoming Loveday Street, passing the Joburg Theatre on its left and the Civic Buildings to the right.
 At the top of the ridge, it turns right onto Hoofd Street and then left onto Joubert Street, passing the Old Fort and the Constitutional Court of South Africa on Constitutional Hill.
-The road now descends the hill heading north towards Parktown, passing the old Transvaal Memorial Hospital for Children and the old maternity hospital, intersecting and crosses the M71 Empire Road.
+The road now descends the hill heading north towards Parktown, passing the old Transvaal Memorial Hospital for Children and the old maternity hospital, intersecting and crossing the M71 Empire Road.